 - Promote the adoption of standards and frameworks for digital sustainability.

-This program is part of a broader strategy of responsible innovation, aligned with public policies on sustainability and ecological transition.
+This program is part of a broader strategy

 Measuring to improve: the importance of the digital carbon footprint